Granny Annexe Caravan Act – Everything You Need to Know

 The Caravan Sites Act 1968 is an act, introduced to restrict the eviction from caravan sites of occupiers of caravans and make other provisions for the benefit of such occupiers.
 Most importantly, the act clearly defines what constitutes a caravan or mobile home (section 13).

-Looking through our core granny annexe range it is obvious that our products are not caravans so you may be wondering what the Caravan Act has to do with us?
+Looking through our Classic granny annexe range it is obvious that our products are not caravans so you may be wondering what the Caravan Act has to do with us?

 As mentioned, The Caravan Act clearly defines the definition of a caravan in section 13.
 A caravan is a structure that is designed for human residence and can be transported by road.
 If a structure is permanently fixed to the ground, for example, a brick structure, then it cannot be classed as a caravan.